 - The roles and responsibilities of the Volunteer Supervisor

 - Small group discussions and scenario work

-This training is held in a lecture and small-group style setting and covers basic Great River Greening history, general details on public and corporate events, Supervisor role and expectations at these events, and tips and discussions on working with and leading volunteers.
+This training is held indoors (lecture and small group discussion) and covers basic Great River Greening history, general details on public and corporate events, Supervisor role and expectations at these events, and tips and discussions on working with and leading volunteers.

 More about the Field Learning for Teens Program >

 This training is offered in two parts:

 Part 1 is held in a lecture and small-group style and covers basic Great River Greening history, goals of FLT program, general details on FLT events, Supervisor role and expectations at these events, and best practices for working with/leading teens.
 Completing Part 1 of the School Programs training qualifies you to lead restoration activities at FLT events.
 If you wish to lead the other environmental science activities at FLT events, you’ll need to also take Part 2 of this training.

 Part 2 is held outdoors at a GRG project site during the active growing months (June to September).
 In this setting, you’ll learn from GRG staff and occasionally from experienced Supervisors.
 This training covers: hands-on training of all educational activities at FLT events (including water quality chemistry testing, macroinvertebrate sampling, GPS units/geocaching, and more) and conversations on best practices for leading discussions on these activities with youth.

 - Attend pre-event training with Great River Greening Ecologist (takes place on site, one hour before each event)